Application Deadline: December 4th, 2020

 - Knowledge Translation: includes a clear and appropriate plan for how study findings will be translated to knowledge users

-The 2020 Award recipient will be required to participate at the 9th International Research Conference on Adolescents and Adults with FASD: Review, Respond and Relate in Vancouver, BC, April 22-25, 2020.
-The recipient will be recognized at the conference in the plenary session and will be provided the opportunity to present their research in a concurrent session.
-Travel expenses and conference registration will be part of the Award, and the recipient will also be awarded a $2000 cash prize.
-As a condition of the award, recipients will also be required to submit a short plain language summary of their research findings suitable for a lay audience to be posted on the CanFASD website.
+The Sterling Clarren Research Award recipient will be required to present their research virtually in the Spring of 2021.
+The recipient will also be awarded a $2000 cash prize.
+As a condition of the award, recipients will also be required to submit a short plain language summary of their research findings suitable for a lay audience to be posted on the CanFASD website and social media outlets.